covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 **His father kept saying, he didn't die 70 years ago on the battlefield, but he could die now from the mismanagement of medical resources.
 "Everyday you only see two kinds of cars in front of the hospital, ambulances and cars from funeral homes, you only feel hopeless and helpless."**

-It's difficult to move his father, everyday Du Hongli took his dad to the outpatient department of Union Hospital Hanyang Campus to get shots, and slept in the hotel next to the hospital.
-Or he would go to Tongji Hospital and Union Hospital in the morning, to wait in line for a test kit, yet everyday Union Hospital only gave out 100 test kits, they were usually gone when they arrived. **By the time this article was published, his father was still not hospitalized, because they still hadn’t had the opportunity to go through the entire diagnostic process.**
+It's difficult for his father to move.
+Everyday Du Hongli took his dad to the outpatient department of Union Hospital Hanyang Campus to get shots, and slept in the hotel next to the hospital.
+Or he would go to Tongji Hospital and Union Hospital in the morning, to wait in line for a test strip, yet everyday Union Hospital only gave out 100 test strips, they were usually gone when they arrived. **By the time this article was published, his father was still not hospitalized, because they still hadn’t had the opportunity to go through the entire diagnostic process.**

 Ms.Wang from Wuhan told Caijing, her mother had gone into a shock twice at home.
 Her mother had been getting medication and shots from the community before Chinese New Year.
 January 23, her mother felt particularly uncomfortable, so she rode a bike with her father to Hankou Hospital, waited in line for 12 hours and finally got CT scans.
 The results showed bilateral infection in the lungs.

 Ms.Wang said, at that time there's no I.V. available in the hospital, even Oseltamivir for the flu was in short supply, they could only prescribe her a dosage amount for children.
-After that her mother had to self isolate at home, relying on an oxygen machine at home.
+After that her mother had to self isolate at home, relying on an oxygen inhaler at home.
 "One time my mom went into a shock, my dad cried while hugging my mom, thinking she was gone."

 Before this, this old couple held the "don't trouble others when you can handle it yourself" attitude.
-But with these two back to back incidents, they had to call their daughter (aka Ms.Wang).
+But with these two back to back incidents, they had to call their daughter.

 However at that moment, Ms.Wang and her husband were both infected, she had to take care of her husband who was in high fever, while both of her own lungs were showing ground glass opacity.
 Roads were blocked, she couldn't reach her parents.
 She called the ambulance for her parents, but there were close to 500 callers ahead of her.
 "At that time the ambulance call center told me, people who called two days ago were still not taken to the hospitals, there's not much hope."

-Holding on until about three or four o’clock that afternoon, the two seniors were exhausted, but still struggled to ride bikes to the hospital.
+Holding on until about three or four o’clock that afternoon, the two elders were exhausted, but still struggled to ride bikes to the hospital.

 Ms.Wang continued to call the "mayor's hotline". **The next day, she got a response, “you need to report to your community, then the community will report to the street, then the street will contact the command center.
 If there's a bed available, the command center will contact the hospital to arrange for you guys.”**